 David is the recipient of Honorary Doctor of Laws from the University of Redlands (2000), New York Law School (2007), University of New Hampshire School of Law (2013), and New York University (2013) and an Honorary Doctor of Letters from the Chicago Theological Seminary (2011).
 His awards include the Award of Merit from the Yale Law School, the ABA Medal from the American Bar Association, the Vanderbilt Medal from New York University Law School, the Pinnacle Award from the International Dyslexia Association, the William Brennan Award from the University of Virginia, the Role Model Award from Equality Forum, the Lead by Example Award from the National Association of Women Lawyers, the Torch of Learning Award from the American Friends of Hebrew University, the Eisendrath Bearer of Light Award from the Union for Reform Judaism, and a Lifetime Achievement Award from the Mississippi Center for Justice.

 David served as Chief Counsel and Staff Director of the United States Senate Antitrust Subcommittee in 1978 and Chief Counsel and Staff Director of the United States Senate Judiciary Committee in 1979.

 In 1991-1993, he was counsel to the Federal Deposit Insurance Corporation, recovering $1.2 billion from companies who sold junk bonds to failed savings and loan associations.

 In 1998-2000, he served as Special Trial Counsel for the United States Department of Justice in its antitrust suit against Microsoft.
 David also served as the lead counsel for former Vice-President Al Gore in connection with litigation relating to the 2000 election Florida vote count.
 As co-lead counsel for the plaintiffs in Perry v.
-Brown, he won judgments establishing the constitutional right to marry for gay and lesbian citizens in California.
+Brown, he won the first judgment establishing the right to marry for gay and lesbian citizens under the U.S. Constitution.